Attorney at Law/Partner at Morris & López

 In 2011, Morris worked in McGeorge's immigration clinic for both semesters.
 Working in the clinic led her to discover how immigration law and domestic violence intersect.
 She started giving workshops to victims of domestic violence in the community to teach them their immigration rights.
 Morris won the clinic's first asylum case, which she argued in San Francisco Immigration Court.
 She represented a minor who left Guatemala because she feared her partner would kill her.

 Being a domestic violence victim in search of asylum is an unsettled area of immigration law, Morris says, which makes these cases hard to win.
-In January 2012, Morris started volunteering with her current firm and then was hired as a paralegal.
+In January 2012, Morris started volunteering with Considine Sorensen & Trujillo and then was hired as a paralegal.
 After she passed the bar, she was promoted to associate attorney.
+In spring of 2014, she he started her own firm, Morris & López, PC, in Sacramento.

 Most of Morris' clients are from Mexico.
 Whatever their home country, some leave because of domestic violence, sexual assault or political persecution.
 Some are straightforward citizenship cases.
 Morris volunteers at McGeorge's immigration clinic, on the school's Public Legal Services Society's alumni board and in the community, speaking at the Mexican Consulate,the UC Davis Immigration Law Clinic and on the Univisión television network.